veekaybee/veekaybee.github.io/_posts/2019-07-08-python-type-hints.md

 	The only way that annotations take on meaning is when they are interpreted by third-party libraries.
 These annotation consumers can do anything they want with a function's annotations.
 For example, one library might use string-based annotations to provide improved help messages, like so:

-With the development of PEP 484 is that it was developed in conjunction with mypy, a project out of DropBox, which checks the types as you run the program.
+PEP 484, which introduced type hints, was developed in conjunction with mypy, a project out of DropBox, which checks the types as you run the program.
 Remember that types are not checked at run-time.
 You'll only get an issue if you try to run a method on a type that's incompatible.
 For example, trying to slice a dictionary or trying to pop values from a string.

 From the implementation details,